google/WebFundamentals/src/content/en/tools/lighthouse/audits/contrast-ratio.md

 ## Why the audit is important {: #why }

-Some users have low-contrast vision.
+Some users with low vision have a difficult time sensing contrast.
 They don't see many areas that are very bright or very dark.
 Everything looks about the same brightness.
-If the text doesn't have a high contrast ratio, these users literally have trouble seeing it at all.
+If text doesn't have a high contrast ratio, these users literally have trouble seeing it at all.

 ## How to pass the audit {: #how }